-Minimu ım Re equirement #5 : On-site Stormwater Manager ment (cont.)
-Oth ner Hard Surfaces (such as driveway, sidewalk, parking lot, patio, etc.) My project does not have Other Hard Surface areas 1.
+Minimu um Ro equirement #5 : On-site Stormwater Manag gement (cont.)
+Otl her Hard Surfaces (such as driveway, sidewal k, parking lot, patio, etc.) ~ My project does not have Other Hard Surface areas Site is mapped as "Area Infeasible for Infiltrati 1.
 Full dispersion Measured Infiltration Rate: in/ hr 2.
 Permeable pavement, rain gardens, or bioretention 3.
-Sheet flow dispersion or concentrated flow dispersion 4.
-On-site detention system or fee-in-lieu of on-site detention authorized by the City Engineer (applicable if options #1-3 are infeasible and drainage from the site will be discharged to a storm or surface water system that includes a watercourse or there is a capacity constraint in the system) 5.
-No Other Hard Surface BMP (applicable if options #1-3 required) are infeasible and on-site detention is not cted, briefly describe why no Other Hard Surface BMP is fea submittal package): asible (include detailed information in Flow Co ontro l Exempt List s list if your project discharges directly to Lake Washington downstream system is free of capacity constraints for a mir evaluated i n prio exempt discharges, the BMPs listed below for Roofs and Otl rity order.
-You can select any BMP from the lists provided b ction C of this submittal package.
-Check one option for each category below: Lav My project does not have Lawn or Landscape areas Post-construction soil quality and depth
+Sheet flow dispersion or concentrated flow dispersion on 4.
+On-site detention system or fee-in-lieu of on-site de (applicable if options #1-3 are infeasible and drainag or surface water system that includes a watercourse ge from the site will be discharged to a storm 5.
+No Other Hard Surface BMP (applicable if options #2 required) 1-3 are infeasible and on-site detention is not cted, briefly describe why no Other Hard Surface BMP is submittal package): feasible (include detailed information in site will have narrow (less than 2.5-ft wide) grav 30-sf), supported above landscape. vel pedestrian paths (307-sf) and an